r. Provisions and contingencies

 Impairment of financial assets

 The Company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortised cost and FVOCI debt instruments.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-Note 31 details how the Company determines whether there has been a significant increase in credit risk.
+The presumption under Ind AS 109 with reference to significant increases in credit risk since initial recognition (when financial assets are more than 30 days past due), has been rebutted.

 De-recognition of financial assets